EO-College/sarbian/README.md

 # SARbian
-SARbian is a Linux live system based on Debian Stretch (Debian 9) coming with free SAR processing software tools pre-installed, ready to use.
+SARbian is a Linux live system based on Debian Buster (Debian 10) coming with free SAR processing software tools pre-installed, ready to use.
 For now, there is only a version for 64 bit systems.

 This repository contains the scripts to build the SARbian iso file.